 3) Click on the padlock and enter your admin pass.

 4) Click “Turn off FileVault” and you are set.

-Macs have probably the fastest operating system out there and it gets better and better with each new update being rolled out.
+Macs probably have the fastest operating system, and it gets better and better with each new update being rolled out.
 However, even Macs are susceptible to becoming slow and sluggish, especially if you don’t manage them properly.
-The methods we have set up for you above can help speed up a slow Mac, but they are useless if you do not keep your device clean regularly.
+The methods we have set up for you above can help speed up a slow Mac, but they are useless if you do not keep your device clean.
 And the same goes for Windows devices as well.

 One way to do this easily is to periodically clear your browser’s cache to get rid of all types of cookies and other temporary files.
 Other ways, as seen above can be more radical.
 Whichever steps you follow, all of them can help with the health and performance of your machine.

 Having any questions on how to speed up a slow Mac?
 You are always welcome to use the comment section below to let us know if you have any problems.
-Our SensorsTechForum.com team will try to answer fast and help you out.
+The SensorsTechForum team will try to answer fast and help you out.